chibbss/fitai-backend/README.md

 FitAI is an AI-powered fitness coaching platform that combines:
 - **Deep Memory System**: Remembers every conversation, workout, and user preference
-- **RAG-Powered Chat**: Context-aware AI coach powered by Llama 3 with fitness knowledge base
+- **RAG-Powered Chat**: Context-aware AI coach powered by Llama 3 with a growing fitness knowledge base
 - **Workout Tracking**: Structured logging with instant insights and progress analysis
 - **Personalized Stats**: Comprehensive analytics with calendar visualization